denismr/iOSGyroForCemuhook/README.md

 serverPort = 26760
 ```

-Note that you may change the port, if you have changed it in the app.js file.
+Note that you may have to change the port, if you have changed it in the app.js file.

 Finally, launch a web browser in your iPhone/iPad and navigate to the `<computer's_ip_address>:8080` (or `:<port>` with whatever port you have configured).
 If you locked the screen / closed the browser or, for any other reason, disconnected from the server, just refresh the page to reconnect (on Chrome, you can refresh by just pulling the page down until the refresh icon appears at the top of the screen).